 I tell the life stories of amazing* people I’d love you to get to know.
 I do this by writing books and giving talks.
 My first biography was about Beatrice Cadbury, the radical daughter of the Bournville chocolate empire.
-(More…) I’m just starting another book – the equally compelling story of a very important socially-minded industrialist.
-More info on this coming soon!
+(More…) My current work-in-progress is the life story of the socially-minded industrialist, Godric Bader, and the Scott Bader Commonwealth.
+Please sign up for more info!

 [*amazing = describing those people who challenge industry and society to be fairer, more peaceful and just.]

 My latest novel Comforts For The Troops is a fact-inspired story about three women working at Cadburys during WW1.

 I also write short stories, usually with contemporary settings.
 The Hills and the Fortune won a prize in the Happenstance Short Story competition in 2009 and you can buy it for 99p here on Gumroad.
 (All proceeds to the charity, Refuge.)
 Or sit back, relax and listen to a reading of The Last Train to Soller, narrated by actor and writer Geoff Mills.
 My latest story Ruby Cufflinks can be found in The Sea in Birmingham anthology of 22 stories, celebrating 30 years of Tindal Street Fiction Group.